Skip to content

 Go for the A5 wagyu steak set at lunch for the best value.

-"Tsukiji Ihachi honten offers a unique dining experience with A5 wagyu steak grilled on a hot stone at your table.
-The quality and theatrical presentation consistently impress."
+Tsukiji Ihachi honten offers a unique and delightful dining experience with its A5 wagyu steak, grilled on a hot stone at your table.
+The quality of beef and the theatrical presentation consistently impress visitors.

 Ramen purists will tell you that chicken broth ramen (tori paitan) isn't real ramen.
 Ginza Kagari will change their minds.
 This tiny eight-seat counter hidden in a Ginza back alley serves what might be the richest, most luxurious bowl of chicken ramen in Japan.
 The broth is thick, creamy, almost porridge-like in texture, and somehow still clean-tasting.
 It coats the perfectly chewy noodles and leaves a gelatin layer on your lips that makes you want to order another bowl immediately.
 The truffle chicken ramen is the move if you want to go all in.
 The regular chicken paitan shoyu is the purist's choice.
 Either way, you're eating a bowl of ramen that looks and tastes like it was designed by a French saucier.
 Get there before 11 AM or prepare to queue.
 No reservations.
 Cashless only.